yoramzarai/geneanot/README.md

-# Eukaryotes Gene Annotation
+# Vertebrates Gene Annotation

-A Python package that annotates eukaryotes genes and transcripts based on Ensembl.
+A Python package that annotates genes and transcripts in vertebrates species based on Ensembl.

 # Python